Guido Reni: Work in Naples and return to Bologna

 The so-called "Beatrice Cenci", formerly ascribed to Reni and praised by generations of admirers, is now regarded as a doubtful attribution.
 Beatrice Cenci was executed in Rome before Reni ever lived there and thus could not have sat for the portrait.
 Many etchings are attributed to Guido Reni, some after his own paintings and some after other masters.
 They are spirited, in a light style of delicate lines and dots.
 Reni's technique, as used by the Bolognese school, was the standard for Italian printmakers of his time.

 Reni died in Bologna in 1642.
 He was buried there in the Rosary Chapel of the Basilica of San Domenico; the painter Elisabetta Sirani (whose father had been Reni's pupil and whom some considered the artistic reincarnation of Reni) was later interred in the same tomb.

 Pupils and legacy

 Reni was the most famous Italian artist of his generation.

-Through his many pupils, he had wide-ranging influence on later Baroque.
-In the center of Bologna he established two studios, teeming with nearly 200 pupils.
+Through his many pupils, he had a wide-ranging influence on later Baroque.
+In the centre of Bologna, he established two studios, teeming with nearly 200 pupils.
 His most distinguished pupil was Simone Cantarini, named Il Pesarese, who painted the portrait of his master now in the Bolognese Gallery.